I Audited a Quantum Device Gateway's gRPC Interface. Here's What I Found.

 }

-The risk: A malicious actor with network access could tamper with the OpenQASM3 program in transit or modify the counts returned from hardware.
-Nobody would know.
+The risk: In a deployment where this gRPC interface is network-accessible without additional transport controls, an actor could tamper with the OpenQASM3 program in transit or modify the counts returned from hardware.
+The interface provides no mechanism to detect either.

 Why This Matters

-Quantum computers are being used for cryptographic key generation, drug discovery, financial modeling, and national security research.
+Quantum computers are increasingly targeted for cryptographic key generation, drug discovery, financial modeling, and national security research.
 Tampered results aren't just wrong — they're dangerous.
 A poisoned quantum random number generator produces predictable keys.
 Predictable keys break encryption.

 "Harvest Now, Decrypt Later" already assumes adversaries are collecting encrypted data today to decrypt later with quantum computers.
-If adversaries can also tamper with the quantum computation itself — the threat model gets worse.
+The integrity gap we identified is orthogonal to HNDL but compounds it — if the computation itself is untrustworthy, post-quantum defenses built on those results inherit that weakness.

 0